FAQ: IARC & Coffee

 What is IARC?

 The International Agency for Research on Cancer (IARC) is an independent agency within the World Health Organization (WHO) that engages international, inter-disciplinary experts to identify potential cancer causes and preventive measures.
-The Agency has a particular interest in conducting research in low- and middle-income countries through partnerships and collaborations with researchers in these regions.

 What do IARC’s ratings mean?

 IARC classifies potential carcinogens in five categories, ranging from carcinogenic (Group 1) to probably not carcinogenic (Group 4).

 The classifications are assigned based on the potential for cancer risk, rather than the likelihood that cancer can result from the exposure to the agent.
 In other words, IARC’s ratings are based on studies that cite a potential links to cancer, but not on research that demonstrates the degree of actual risk.